 D.L.
 Welch would be quick to tell you, “Preaching is my business.”
 He pioneered churches in many states, including California, Arizona, Texas, Louisiana, Mississippi, and Alabama.
 In the year 1933 he boarded a train bound for Pensacola, Florida, after establishing new church congregations in Montgomery and Andalusia, Alabama.

 First Pentecostal Church of Pensacola was founded in 1933, in the midst of the Great Depression, with a “Revival of Truth” in a tent erected on “O” Street (now Pace Boulevard), between Strong and DeSoto Streets.
 About 75 people received this great truth and were baptized in Jesus’ Name.
 On August 30, 1934, property was purchased at “N” and Gonzalez Streets and a humble wooden building was erected.
 The floor was sawdust, the seats were crude and uncomfortable homemade benches.

-The church began to grow and larger facilities were needed.
 Property was purchased at 1000 North Pace Boulevard in 1943 for $1400 and the original wooden church building was rolled to the new location with the help of logs and mules.
 An auditorium was constructed around the old church and Sunday school rooms and bathrooms were added.
 Much of the wood from the original building was used in the construction of the newer building and still remains a part of the building on Pace Boulevard.
-Remodeling of the Pace Boulevard Church occurred many times, including the addition of perma-stone and red brick.
+Remodeling of the Pace Boulevard Church occurred many times.